josh-collinsworth/joco-gridsome/src/posts/a-new-headless-site-with-gridsome.md

 Finally, working with modern frameworks like those mentioned above (though there are many others) is often more enjoyable for developers, as it allows you to introduce more modern tooling into your workflow, both in how the code is built and how it's deployed.
 (Typically, JAMstack sites are set up to deploy directly from a git repo, so that every time you push to the repo, the site deploys the code automatically, saving you from ever touching something like FTP.)

+<SideNote>Naturally, developer experience should be the least of our concerns; our users’ experience with the site is more important than ours.
+But if we’re being responsible with our choices, developer experience should ideally help translate into better user experience, too.</SideNote>

 ## Headless WordPress drawbacks

 You might be wondering at this point if there are disadvantages to going headless.
 And the answer, in a word, is: yes.
 There are distinct and often significant tradeoffs for the speed, security and dev ergonomics that come with headless architecture.